codegouvfr/codegouvfr-data/README.md

 # Presentation

-This repository contains data useful for the services offered by [code.gouv.fr](https://code.gouv.fr.)
+This repository contains data used for services offered by [code.gouv.fr](https://code.gouv.fr.)

 # Data